Hugo Eberlein

-Max Albert Hugo Eberlein (4 May 1887 – 16 October 1941) was a German Communist politician.
-He took part of the founding congress of the Communist Party of Germany ("KPD") in December 1918 and January 1919), and then in the First Congress of the Comintern (2–6 March 1919), where he held important posts until 1928, the result of his involvement with the Conciliator faction.
+Max Albert Hugo Eberlein (4 May 1887 – 16 October 1941) was a German communist politician.
+He took part of the founding congress of the Communist Party of Germany ("KPD") in December 1918 and January 1919, and then in the First Congress of the Comintern (2–6 March 1919), where he held important posts until 1928, the result of his involvement with the Conciliator faction.
 When the Nazis took power in Germany in 1933, Eberlein fled to the Soviet Union, where he found refuge at the Hotel Lux.

 In July 1937 he fell under the Great Purge.
 In January 1938 he was interrogated and tortured for ten days and nights.
 In April 1938 he was taken to Lefortovo Prison, where he was tortured for weeks at a time; then in 1939 he was sentenced to 15 years in the Vorkuta Gulag.
 He was returned to Moscow in 1941, when he was tried and sentenced again, and was shot on 16 October 1941.
 Hugo Eberlein was later rehabilitated and became a national hero in East Germany; his name was even borne by a guard regiment of the National People's Army.

 Years in Germany

-Eberlein, a trained technical draftsman, joined the SPD in 1906, where he belonged to the left wing.
-As an opponent of the party's policy of support for the war and cessation of strikes during the First World War, he co-founded the USPD and the Spartacus League.
-At the end of 1918 he was a founding member of the KPD and was elected to its leadership, to which he belonged until 1929.
+Eberlein was born in Saalfeld on 4 May 1887, the son of a factory worker.
+A trained technical draftsman, he joined the SPD in 1906, where he belonged to the left wing.
+As an opponent of Burgfriedenspolitik, the party's policy of support for and cessation of strikes during the First World War, he co-founded the USPD and the Spartacus League.
+Following the German Revolution in 1918, he served as chairman of the Danzig Workers' and Soldiers' Council.
+At the end of the year he was a founding member of the KPD and was elected to its leadership, to which he belonged until 1929.